Shuta4/dwm/README.md

-# Shuta4's build of dwm - dynamic window manager
+# [Deprecated] Shuta4's build of dwm - dynamic window manager
+_This repo is archived and will not be updated because i switched to wayland/hyprland_

 dwm is an extremely fast, small, and dynamic window manager for X.

 ## Requirements